aws-neuron/aws-neuron-sdk/release-notes/runtime/aws-neuronx-dkms/index.rst

 Bug Fixes
 ^^^^^^^^^
 * Resolved an issue where a memory allocation failure caused a hang due to the memory allocation lock not being released
+* Resolved an issue where the driver was allocating more memory than needed for aligned device allocations

 Neuron Driver release [2.17.17.0]
 --------------------------------